 Below are the ingredients used to make this organic exfoliating body scrub.
 I have included helpful links.

-Add the coffee grounds to the coconut oil and stir well.
+- Add the coconut oil to the mixture and stir until well combined.

 - I like to store this in a glass wide mouth mason jar.
 It's easy to scoop out and stays fresher longer.